Managing SSH Keys and Key Pairs for Linux Instances

 - Choose an already added SSH key in your apiculus Cloud account.

-- For existing Instances, you can set or reset SSH key associations by going into the Instances Operations section and using the Reset SSH Key option.
+- For existing Instances, you can set or reset SSH key associations by navigating to the Instances Operations section and using the Reset SSH Key option.
 To use this option, the instance needs to be stopped first.
 This option will only let you choose an SSH key already added to your Apiculus Cloud account.

 Once a SSH key pair has been associated with a Linux Instance, the Instance can be accessed via a SSH connection, authenticated with the private key on your local machine.